TANZID36/Cat-and-Dog-Classifier/README.md

 ### Cat and Dog Classifer using Deep Learning Model and deployed by using Flask framework ###
-**The model was trained using transfer learning and MobileNet V2 was used to pre-train the model** **The model can predict cat and dog with an accuracy of 98.9%**
+**The model was trained using transfer learning and Pre-Trained MobileNet V2 was used to train our model** **The model can predict cat and dog with an accuracy of 98.9%**